iWinston/typeorm-plus/docs/caching.md

     .getMany();
 ```

-This will execute query to fetch all admin users and cache its result.
+This will execute a query to fetch all admin users and cache its result.
-Next time when you execute same code it will get admin users from cache.
+Next time when you execute same code it will get admin users from the cache.
 Default cache time is equal to `1000 ms`, e.g. 1 second.
-It means cache will be invalid in 1 second after you first time call query builder code.
+This means cache will be invalid 1 second after you called the query builder code.
-In practice it means if users open user page 150 times within 3 seconds only three queries will be executed during this period.
+In practice, it means that if users open user page 150 times within 3 seconds only three queries will be executed during this period.
-All other inserted users during 1 second of caching won't be returned to user.
+All users instered during the 1 second of caching won't be returned to the user.

 You can change cache time manually: